averiperny/test-repository/.github/PULL_REQUEST_TEMPLATE/new_cheat_sheet.md

 A link to relevent package documentaion (optional):
 Date created/update (Mon-YYYY format):

+Or fill in:
+"one sentence/12 words or less description of package/cheat sheet materials" by "name".
+Updated "Month YYYY".

 Please include the following files:
 - [ ] Is the file name descriptive?
 Something like package-name.pdf or task-name.pdf